typed-ember/ember-cli-typescript/docs/upgrade-notes.md

 Since we now integrate in a more traditional way into Ember CLI's build pipeline, there are two changes required for addons using TypeScript.

 * Addons can no longer use `.ts` in `app`, because an addon's `app` directory gets merged with and uses the _host's_ \(i.e. the other addon or app's\) preprocessors, and we cannot guarantee the host has TS support.
 Note that `.ts` will continue to work for in-repo addons because the app build works with the host's \(i.e. the app's, not the addon's\) preprocessors.
-* Similarly, apps must use `.js` to override addon defaults in `app`, since the different file extension means apps no long consistently "win" over addon versions \(a limitation of how Babel + app merging interact\).
+* Similarly, apps must use `.js` to override addon defaults in `app`, since the different file extension means apps no longer consistently "win" over addon versions \(a limitation of how Babel + app merging interact\).

 ### Account for TS → Babel issues